First time in Porto: things you should know

 Another thing that I don’t particularly recommend is to climb the Clérigos tower.
 Don’t get me wrong, the it is a landmark of Porto and the view from the top is quite pretty, but oh boy it takes such a long time to get there!
 First you need to face the long queue and then you will have to climb veeeery slowly, because the steps are quite narrow and there are always people going up and down at the same time.
 It’s a nightmare!

-Private tours in Porto: A great way to discover the city
+Private tours in Porto: a great way to discover the city

 The more I travel the more I realise that it is wonderful to discover a new place with a local person.